HomeBlogTruck Finance NZ

 New vs used trucks — does it matter?

 • New trucks — More lenders available, lower rates, easier approvals.
 Higher purchase price but stronger resale value backing the loan.
+Eligible for the IRD Investment Boost (20% upfront deduction in year one).

 Common questions